Herminia Ibarra

-Herminia Ibarra is a scholar in the fields of organizational behaviour, leadership, and career development.
-She is the Charles Handy Professor of Organisational Behaviour at London Business School.
+Herminia Ibarra is the Charles Handy Professor of Organisational Behaviour at London Business School.

-Early life and education
+Early life

-Ibarra was born in Cuba and obtained her M.A. and Ph.D. degrees in organisational behaviour from Yale University.
+Ibarra was born in Cuba and immigrated to the US as a child.
+She attended the University of Miami and obtained her M.A. and Ph.D. degrees in Organisational Behaviour from Yale University.

 Career

-Ibarra began her career as a professor at Harvard Business School in 1989.
-She was promoted to associate professor in 1994 and to Full Professor with tenure in 1998.
+Ibarra began her career as a professor at the Harvard Business School in 1989.
+She was promoted to Associate Professor in 1994 and to Full Professor with tenure in 1998.
 In 2002 she joined the INSEAD faculty as Chaired Professor of Organizational Behaviour.
 At INSEAD she created and directed the executive programs The Leadership Transition and Women Leading Change.
 In 2017, Ibarra joined the London Business School faculty as the Charles Handy Professor of Organizational Behavior.

 She is a member of the World Economic Forum Expert Network, a jury member for the Financial Times Best Business Book of the Year Award and has been named by Thinkers 50 as one of the world's most influential businesses thinkers.
 She is also listed as one of the top 40 business case study authors by The Case Centre.

 Ibarra is a Governor of the London Business School.
 Previously, she chaired the Visiting Committee of the Harvard Businesses School and was a member of INSEAD's board.

 In July 2019 Ibarra was elected Fellow of the British Academy.

-Research and publications

-Her research areas and publications include:

-Career development

-Ibarra's research on career development challenges traditional career advice and emphasizes the importance of possible selves, provisional identity and experiments with one's self in the process of making career transitions.
+Publications